 In August of 2008, I embarked on a whirlwind journey on the path to become the Director that would represent the communities of Rancho Cordova, Gold River, Folsom, Rancho Murieta, Galt and Wilton on the Sacramento Municipal Utility District Board of Directors.
 Hard work truly does pay off.
-During my campaign, my husband Paul Thompson (then fiance) and I walked and talked to over 3000 households between the two of us within a few short months.
+During my campaign, my husband Paul (then fiance) and I walked and talked to over 3000 households between the two of us, within a few short months.
 I personally made over 1,500 voter and fundraising calls.On November 8th, 2008, I was overwhelmingly elected to the Board.In 2012, I was honored to be elected my my peers to serve as Board President.
-In 2012, I ran for re-election and am now serving my second term on the SMUD Board of Directors.
-For 2015, I was elected by my peers on the SMUD Board to serve as Vice President for 2015.
+In 2012 and 2016, I ran for re-election and am now serving my third term on the SMUD Board of Directors.
+I have served as President of the Board in 2012 and 2016.
+I am currently serving as Vice President for 2020.

 I was awarded one of the “40 under 40” honors from the Sacramento Business Journal and is New Leaders Council National 40 Under 40 Award Winner.